 There are six key features of the Educator Evaluation Framework:

-During this unprecedented school year, and with the shifts among in-person, hybrid and remote learning models, educator evaluation may look and feel different this year.
-Please click the Implementation in 20-21 tab (left) to access resources and practical tools to help focus and streamline the experience of evaluation in order to ensure that all educators are supported, receiving high-quality feedback, and recognized for their efforts during this year.
+As educators strive to meet students' academic and social-emotional learning needs after two unprecedented school years, the educator evaluation process provides an opportunity to meaningfully support, recognize, and develop practice.
+Please click the Implementation in 21-22 tab (left) to access resources and practical tools to help focus and streamline the experience of evaluation in order to ensure that all educators are supported, receiving high-quality feedback, and recognized for their efforts during this year.